inshhhsh/mood-kindness-bloom/README.md

 _We hope that with this app, everyone will gift themselves the time to nurture their souls –  **guiltfree**._

-## TechStack:
+## TechStack 💻:
 - Vite
 - TypeScript
 - React
 - shadcn-ui
 - Tailwind CSS
 - Lovable for AI - Assited coding
-- AI Integration: OpenAI GPT-4o for personalized affirmations, emotional reflections, and journaling prompts
+- Python
+- HuggingFace OpenAI